kubemod/kubemod-docs/getting-started/installation.md

 # Installation

 ## Install

-If you are upgrading from a previous version of KubeMod, run the following:

-Install KubeMod by running the following command against your Kubernetes cluster:
+As a Kubernetes operator, KubeMod is deployed into its own namespace — `kubemod-system`.

+The following command will create namespace `kubemod-system` and will deploy KubeMod into it.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubemod/kubemod/v0.6.0/bundle.yaml
 ```

-{% hint style="info" %}
-The above command will create namespace `kubemod-system` and will deploy KubeMod's resources into it.
-{% endhint %}

 ## Upgrade